 - 1 cup graham cracker crumbs

-- 2 8 oz packages full fat cream cheese softened to room temperature
+- two 8 oz packages full fat cream cheese, softened to room temperature

 - ½ cup granulated sugar

 - fresh Fruit